Pseudotsuga menziesii subsp. menziesii

-The largest trees and most impressive forests are found in northwest North America, within 200 km of the Pacific Ocean.
-These are of var. menziesii.
+The largest trees and most impressive forests are found within 200 km of the Pacific Ocean.
 Some of the most spectacular stands are to be found in Olympic National Park and Mt.
-Rainier National Park (Washington), but scores if not hundreds of extraordinary stands are still to be found in California, Oregon, Washington and British Columbia.
-Stoltmann (1987, 1993) provides descriptions and directions for many of these stands.
+Rainier National Park (Washington), but scores if not hundreds of other extraordinary stands still remain in California, Oregon, Washington and British Columbia.
+Stoltmann (1987, 1993) provides descriptions and directions for visiting many of these stands.
 Nearly all of these are montane stands.
 Far larger trees, some as large as the largest living redwoods, were once widespread at low elevations on Vancouver Island and throughout the Puget-Willamette Trough, but virtually all have been logged.
-Remnant low-elevation stands can still be found in Deception Pass State Park (Washington), Lighthouse Park (near Vancouver, British Columbia), in the Port Renfrew area of British Columbia, and probably other areas on Vancouver Island.
+Remnant low-elevation stands can still be found in Millersylvania State Park (Washington), Deception Pass State Park (Washington), Seward Park (Seattle, Washington), Lighthouse Park (near Vancouver, British Columbia), in the Port Renfrew area of British Columbia, and probably other areas on Vancouver Island.

 Carder, Al. 1995.
 Forest Giants of the World.
 Fitzhenry and Whiteside, 208pp.